Mastering Entity Framework Core: Best Practices for .NET Developers — A Beginner’s Guide

 Change Tracking — Keeping an Eye on Your Entities

 Change tracking is EF Core’s built-in detective that monitors your entities for any changes.
 Whenever you make changes to your data, change tracking is on the case, keeping track of which entities are added, modified, or deleted.
-This information is then used when you call SaveChanges()
+This information is then used when you call SaveChanges() to update the database.

 var customer = context.Customers.Find(1);